 So what do you do?
 Turn off your VPN app, but run NordVPN’s browser extension through Brave or Safari and watch your British show.
 Meanwhile, you’re using Mozilla Firefox to connect directly to the internet to follow the basketball game.
 Just remember that in this scenario, your ISP or other third parties could see what you’re up on Mozilla Firefox.
 On Brave or Safari, you’d be protected in a secure, encrypted tunnel.

 VPN split tunneling is a useful tool in your journey to internet privacy and freedom.
 VPNs bring countless advantages to the table, but also create some new issues in the process.
 Local connection problems, bandwidth-hogging, and loss of access to certain types of content can all pop up when using a VPN server.
+Newer VPNs like Malwarebytes Privacy VPN also offer split tunneling, though the feature is named differently.
 VPN split tunneling sets out to solve those issues, and does so while also keeping your privacy and security as a priority.

 Do you have any questions about VPN split tunneling?
 Click on our Frequently Asked Questions below to find the answer.